Anvibharadwaj/ethintermediate1st/README.md

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile errorhandling.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "purchasingfromcart" contract from the dropdown menu, and then click on the "fordiscount" button and transact, to see the value click on usingassert function call.Similarly, for another 3 function i.e. forshopping,changingownership and using assert function one can follow same procedure and you will get appropriate messages accordingly..
+Select the "purchasingfromcart" contract from the dropdown menu, and then click on the "fordiscount" button and transact, to see the value click on usingassert function call.Similarly, for another 3 function i.e. forshopping,changingownership and using assert function one can follow same procedure and you will get appropriate messages accordingly.

 ##Author
 Anvi Bhardwaj